-SPANISH 001

-ELEMENTARY SPANISH I (5) UC/CSU Lecture: 5 hours
+SPANISH 001 ELEMENTARY SPANISH I (5) UC/CSU

 This course stresses the fundamentals of pronunciation and grammar, practical vocabulary, useful phrases, and the ability to understand, read, write and speak simple Spanish.
 It includes basic facts on geography, customs, and culture of Spain and Latin America.